goerliboy/ProductUserFit/README.md

 ## Use Cases

-- You’re preparing a **launch** and want to match messaging to user maturity
+- You’re preparing a **launch** and want to match messaging to user literacy
 - You’re seeing **low activation** or user confusion and don’t know why
 - You need to **train your team** on who the product is actually for
 - You’re crafting a **VC pitch** and want to show product-user alignment with data